 No instruction necessary: learn as you play; the game won’t eat you alive if you don’t know what you’re doing.

-If you lose, it’s not the end of the world: little to no chastising for making a mistake; innumerable opportunities to retry a level; no ominous ‘game over’ screens.
+If you lose, it’s not the end of the world: casual games don’t penalize you too hard for failure; there’s little to no chastising for making a mistake, and innumerable opportunities to retry a level.
+No ominous ‘game over’ screens here.

 You can play for five minutes: …but you never do; “Just one more round…”